 The second Committee meeting is normally held in late February / early March.
 At this meeting the Holberg Committee decide on their recommendation for a prize winner.
 The Holberg Board appoints the Holberg Prize Laureate based on the committee's recommendation.

 How members of the Holberg Committee are chosen

 Members of the Holberg Committee is chosen by the board of the Holberg Prize.
 Committee members are elected for an initial period of three years, with the possibility of one additional period.

-A procedure is established in which the Holberg Prize Secretariat contacts Academies internationally asking for suggestions for potential committee members.
-In addition to scholarly and institutional achievements, variation in geography and scholarly fields are also criterias which committee members are chosen from.
+A procedure is established in which the Holberg Prize Secretariat invites academies ad leading research institutions internationally to nominate potential committee members.
+In addition to scholarly and institutional achievements, variation in geography and academic fields are also important criteria for the selection process.